OICR/softeng-blog/_posts/francois_gerthoffert/2016-12-09-Adding-Support-For-Multiple-Authors-in-Jekyll.md

  <p class="post-author">By: <a href="{{site.baseurl}}/blog/category/{{post.author}}"><strong>{{ author.name }}</strong></a></p>
 (% endif %)

-# Note: Replace () with {} in the code above, for it to be understood by Liquid
+# Note: replace () with {} in the code above, for it to be understood by Liquid
 ~~~

-## Listing Blog Posts for a particular Author
+## Listing blog posts for a particular author

 You might want to display a list of blog posts written by various authors, we performed this using the following logic.
 The category is used to identify the author's posts to be displayed, and we compare this value with author(s) listed in the blog post.